'Person of interest' in Brooklyn subway train shooting is now a suspect, NYPD says

 "She said, 'I'm pregnant with a baby.'
 I hugged her.
 And then the bum-rush continued.
 I got pushed, and that's when I got shot in the back of my knee."

-James, described as a person of interest by the NYPD, has been linked to multiple rambling videos posted on a YouTube channel.
+James, the suspect in the shooting, has been linked to multiple rambling videos posted on a YouTube channel.
 A screenshot from one of the videos was used on an NYPD Crimestoppers flyer seeking information about the shooting.

 James talked about violence and mass shootings in the videos, including one uploaded Monday in which he said he's thought about killing people who have presumably hurt him.